Federal prosecutors in SC taking steps to curb violent crime

 Ellis emphasized they are just the enforcement side of this issue and everyone in South Carolina needs to pull together to help stop violent crime.

 “We’re trying to hold ourselves accountable and those who commit acts of violence accountable.
-It involves all our community leaders and all our community leaders need to be a part of the solution,” said Ellis.
+It involves all our community leaders and all our community leaders need to be a part of the solution,” Ellis said.